rjsears/n8n_nginx/README.md

 ## Acknowledgments

-* **My Amazing and loving family!** My family puts up with all my coding and automation projects and encouraged me in everything.
+* **My Amazing and loving family!** My family puts up with all my coding and automation projects and encourages me in everything.
 Without them, my projects would not be possible.
 * **My brother James**, who is a continual source of inspiration to me and others.
 Everyone should have a brother as awesome as mine!